-Even in citation-form speech, the formants of a vowel are not horizontal or 'steady-state' but change as a function of time.
-As discussed in X.1.6, much of this change comes about because preceding and following segments cause deviations away from a so-called vowel target (Lindblom, 1963, Stevens & House, 1963).
-The vowel target can be thought of as a single time point that in monophthongs typically occurs nearest the vowel's temporal midpoint, or a section of the vowel (again near the temporal midpoint) that shows the smallest degree of spectral change and which is the part of the vowel least influenced by these contextual effects.
-In speech research, there is no standard method for identifying where the vowel target occurs partly because, as various authors have noted (e.g., Benguerel & McFadden, 1989; Gay, 1978: Nearey & Assmann, 1986) many monophthongal vowels often have no clearly identifiable steady-state or else the steady-state, or interval that changes the least may be different for different formants (e.g., Di Benedetto, 1989).
-Some researchers (e.g., Broad & Wakita, 1977; Schouton & Pols, 1979a, b) apply a Euclidean-distance metric to the vowel formants to find the least changing section of the vowel while others estimate targets from the time at which the formants reach their maximum or minimum values (Fig. X.1).
-For example, since a greater mouth opening causes F1 to rise, then when a non-high vowel is surrounded by consonants, F1 generally rises to a maximum near the midpoint (since there is greater vocal tract constriction at the vowel margins) and so the F1-maximum can be taken to be the vowel target (e.g., Stevens, House & Paul, 1966; di Benedetto, 1989; see Son & Pols, 1990 for a detailed comparison of some of the different ways of finding a vowel target).
+Even in citation-form speech, the formants of a vowel are not horizontal or "steady-state" but change as a function of time.
+As discussed in section 2.5, much of this change comes about because preceding and following segments cause deviations away from a so-called vowel target (Lindblom, 1963; Stevens & House, 1963).
+The vowel target can be thought of as a single time point that in monophthongs typically occurs nearest near the temporal midpoint, or a section of the vowel (again near the temporal midpoint) that shows the smallest degree of spectral change and which is the part of the vowel least influenced by these contextual effects.
+In speech research, there is no standard method for identifying where the vowel target occurs, partly because many monophthongal vowels often have no clearly identifiable steady-state or else the steady-state, or interval that changes the least, may be different for different formants.
+Some researchers (e.g., Broad & Wakita, 1977; Schouten & Pols, 1979a, 1979b) apply a Euclidean-distance metric to the vowel formants to find the least-changing section of the vowel, while others estimate targets from the time at which the formants reach their maximum or minimum values (Figure 3.1).
+For example, since a greater mouth opening causes F1 to rise, then when a nonhigh vowel is surrounded by consonants, F1 generally rises to a maximum near the midpoint (since there is greater vocal tract constriction at the vowel margins) and so the F1-maximum can be taken to be the vowel target (see van Son & Pols, 1990 for a detailed comparison of some of the different ways of finding a vowel target).

-X.1.2 F3 and f0
+2.2 F3 and $f_0$

-When listeners labelled front vowels from two-formant stimuli in the Pattern Playback experiments at the Haskins Laboratories, Delattre et al. (1952) found that they preferred F2 to be higher than the F2 typically found in the corresponding natural vowels and they reasoned that this was due to the effects of F3.
-This preferred upwards shift in F2 in synthesising vowels with only two-formants was subsequently quantified in a further set of synthesis and labelling experiments (e.g., Carlson et al., 1970) in which listeners heard the same vowel (a) synthesised with two-formants and (b) synthesised with four-formants and were asked to adjust F2 until (a) was perceptually as close to (b) as possible.
-The adjusted F2 is sometimes referred to as an effective upper formant or F2-prime (see e.g., Bladon & Fant, 1978; Bladon, 1983; Carlson, Fant & Grantström, 1975; Paliwal, Lindsay & Ainsworth, 1983 for formulae).
+When listeners labeled front vowels from two-formant stimuli in the Pattern Playback experiments at the Haskins Laboratories, Delattre et al. (1952) found that they preferred F2 to be higher than the F2 typically found in the corresponding natural vowels and they reasoned that this was due to the effects of F3.
+This preferred upwards shift in F2 in synthesizing vowels with only two formants was subsequently quantified in a further set of synthesis and labeling experiments (e.g., Carlson et al., 1975) in which listeners heard the same vowel (a) synthesized with two formants and (b) synthesized with four formants, and were asked to adjust F2 until (a) was perceptually as close to (b) as possible.
+The adjusted F2 is sometimes referred to as an effective upper formant or F2-prime.